Learn About Medical Liens and What They Mean for Your Case

 In a personal injury claim, the term lien refers to a subrogation claim—which means that for most lawsuits dealing with healthcare providers, the two terms can be used interchangeably.

 Technically speaking, subrogation is a legal technique in which one party takes on the role of another party.
-For example, an insurance company can take on the role of the plaintiff or injured party in order to have a right to the settlement money provided by the defendant for medical services.
+For example, an insurance company can take on the role of the plaintiff or injured party to have a right to the settlement money provided by the defendant for medical services.

 Because a lien is the right of a creditor, like an insurance company, to receive money from someone’s property or assets to settle a debt, a subrogation lien or subrogation interest is simply the right of a third party to be reimbursed via a personal injury claim or mass tort settlement for medical expenses incurred by the client.